MirkoHernandez/stamps/README.md

-# Stamps (WIP)
+# Stamps (Work In Progress)

-Stamps is an annotation tool that can also be used for note-taking, it is meant to be used with notes (any file) that are scattered across multiple directories.
+Stamps is an annotation tool that can also be used for note-taking.
+Annotations can be created in notes or files scattered across different directories.

 # Features